CBEP-SoCB/CBEPgraphics/README.md

 > Winston Chang, (2014). extrafont: Tools for using fonts.
 R package version 0.17.
 > https://CRAN.R-project.org/package=extrafont

 A small warning -- R integration with fonts is a bit tricky.
+For these functions to work, the Montserrat family of fonts must be available on your computer, and the font must be separately registered in the R font database.
+The package tries to load the fonts to the R fonts database, but the effort is not always successful.
+You may need to work directly with the `extrafont` package to get around this problem..

 ## Themes
 The theme functions create a theme for use with ggplot graphics.
 The theme is